g-nie/scribd-dl/README.rst

 Requirements
 -------------
+| Scribd_dl requires chromedriver in order to work.
+See all available chromedriver downloads `here`_.
+| Put the chromedriver executable in the assets folder or in your system PATH variable.
-| Scribd_dl requires chromedriver to work as expected.
-It is tested to work with chromedriver v2.37 and Chrome v65.0.
+| Tested to work with chromedriver v2.37 and Chrome v65.0.
-| See all available chromedriver downloads `here`_.

 .. _`here`: https://sites.google.com/a/chromium.org/chromedriver/downloads